-

 Step 3.
 Go back to the main interface, choose a reording mode, set up the audio and webcam options, and click REC to start your recording.

-🚩Here is how to screen record without mouse on Windows 10 and 11:
+🚩Here is how to screen record without a mouse on Windows 10 and 11:

 Step 1.
 Go to Settings > Gaming > Captures, and scroll down to untick the Capture mouse cursor when recording option.